ahgamut/ahgamut.github.io/_posts/2020-11-24-netpicking-2.md

         return x
 ```

-Now, a leap of faith: every function $$ \mathit{f} $$ that satisfies the above constraints will follow the
+Now, a leap of faith generalization.
+Every function $$ \mathit{f} $$ that satisfies the above constraints
-below template:
+will follow the below template:

 ```python
 class Network(nn.Module):